tianocore-docs/edk2-BuildSpecification/13_build_reports/135_mixed_pcd_section.md

 ## 13.5 Mixed PCD Section

-There is an optional sub-section that, when present, lists the PCDs in the platform that use multiple access methods.
-This sub-section is only present if there are Binary modules included in the platform build and the binary module uses a different PCD access method than other modules in the same platform build.
+There is an optional section that, when present, lists the PCDs in the platform that use multiple access methods.
+This section is only present if there are Binary modules included in the platform build and the binary module uses a different PCD access method than other modules in the same platform build.

-The sub-section header is:
+The section header is:

 ```
 >===============================================================================<